ajitsingh98/Data-Science-Interview-Questions-Answers/information_theory.md

 32. **True or False**: Using Jensen's inequality, it is possible to show that the KL divergence is always greater or equal to zero.

+---

+6. Jensen’s inequality forms the basis for many algorithms for probabilistic inference, including expectation maximization and variational inference.
+Explain what Jensen’s inequality is.